Minijump/Squirrel/README.md

 5. **Create a new Pull Request**

 ### To do
-* Group by, 'Vlookup', date format, new column=formula of existing ones
+* Group by, 'Vlookup', date format
 * Create table from other table(s) (merge, union, ...)
 * Add kwargs to actions
 * Edit table style (button, ...)
-* Autocomplete widget for table/column
+* Autocomplete widget for squirrel action
-* Dictionnary widget
+* Dictionnary, list widgets

 ### To Fix
 * Make data source sync parallel (looks like problem occurs in _get_data_from_api method)